sieste/inla-project/storm-tracks.md

 ![plot of chunk plot-futureobs-filledin](figure/storm-tracks/plot-futureobs-filledin-1.png)

-## Difference between historical observations and the posterior predictive mean
+## Difference between the posterior predictive mean and the historical observations

 ```r